mtimofiiv/blog.fiiv.io/_posts/2014-08-05-why-dont-you-go-to-tel-aviv.markdown

 ---
 layout: post
-title: "Why don’t you go to Tel Aviv?"
+title: "Why don't you go to Tel Aviv?"
 subtitle: "When we arrived in Tel Aviv, we really did not know what to expect.
 It was hot, the news was full of stories that the press relish to share..."
 date: 2014-08-05
 categories: travel israel "tel aviv"
 permalink: /why-dont-you-go-to-tel-aviv
 masthead: /assets/images/2014-08-05/01.jpg
 ---
 When we arrived in Tel Aviv, we really did not know what to expect.
-It was hot, the news was full of stories that the press relish to share and readers love to read, and we couldn’t decide if the city even gave a shit or not about the conflict in Gaza.
+It was hot, the news was full of stories that the press relish to share and readers love to read, and we couldn't decide if the city even gave a shit or not about the conflict in Gaza.

 The situation was ugly for everyone involved: the Israelis came off as heartless to the fragile sensibilities of the average Western liberal, the Palestinians died and wept, and the rest of the world stood by and watched.